Penicillium chrysogenum (notatum) or Breadmold

 Penicillin nowadays is becoming obsolete.
 Much misuse of antibiotics is rendering bacteria strains, which are immune or resistant to the drug.

-In the meantime many derivatives were brought on the market, some narrower focus.
-See Purdue link
+In the meantime many derivatives were brought on the market, some with a narrower focus also from other P. species.

 Your donation will be appreciated